San Juan Airport Guide

 - Some travellers complained of the loud and obnoxious overhead announcements and background music.
 Have earplugs or noise-cancelling headphones handy to ensure a good night’s sleep!

 - For uninterrupted sleep, there a hotel with direct access to the terminal.
 See Airport Hotels in the airport guide below.

 Good to Know

-- Economy class passengers can find comfort in one of the lounges that are accessible with a lounge pass or Priority Pass membership.
+- Economy class passengers can pay to use one of the first class lounges.
 See our Airport Lounges section for locations and rates.

 For more information about the services and facilities available, scroll down to continue exploring our San Juan Airport Guide.
-Consider sending us your San Juan Airport tips to help us keep this information up to date.
+Send us your San Juan Airport tips to help us keep this information up to date.

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.